-School of Mathematics and Statistics, Beijing Technology and Business University, Beijing 100048, China E-mail: yuemeiling@lsec.cc.ac.cn

-Bose-Einstein condensates [4], and the Kohn-Sham equation which is used to describe the electronic structure in quantum chemistry [9,10].
-In this paper, we will study a class of nonlinear eigenvalue models with convex energy functional, and it is quite difficult to solve such nonlinear eigenvalue problems whose computational work grows exponentially as the problem size increases.
-Additionally, for eigenvalue problems, especially for nonlinear eigenvalue problems, the corresponding numerical methods are far less than those for the boundary value problems.
+- Institute of Computational Mathematics, Department of Mathematics, Faculty of Science, Beijing University of Technology, Beijing 100124, China - 2 Center for Applied Mathematics, Tianjin University, Tianjin 300072, China - School of Mathematics and Statistics, Beijing Technology and Business University, Beijing 100048, China nonlinear eigenvalue problems.
+For example, the Schrödinger-Newton equation which has been widely used to model the quantum state reduction [19], the Gross-Pitaevskii equation which describes Bose-Einstein condensates [4], and the Kohn-Sham equation which is used to describe the electronic structure in quantum chemistry [10, 11].
+In this paper, we will study a class of nonlinear eigenvalue models with convex energy functional.
+It is quite difficult to solve such nonlinear eigenvalue problems whose computational work grows exponentially as the problem size increases.
+Additionally, there are far fewer available numerical methods for nonlinear eigenvalue problems than those for the boundary value problems.

 In this study, we resort to the multigrid method to improve the solving efficiency for nonlinear eigenvalue problems.
-The multigrid method was first proposed by Fedorenko [16] in 1961.
+The multigrid method was first proposed by Fedorenko [17] in 1961.
 Later, Brandt [6] demonstrated the efficiency of the multigrid method, which was then a widely examined subject in the computational mathematics field.
-Subsequently, Hackbusch, Xu, and many others began to use the tool of functional analysis to analyze this algorithm [17, 27, 29], which made the multigrid method experience rapid development.
+Subsequently, Hackbusch, Xu, and many others began to use the tool of functional analysis to analyze this algorithm [18, 29, 31], which made the multigrid method experience rapid development.
 As we know, the multigrid method is able to derive an approximate solution possessing the optimal error estimates with the linear computational complexity.
 For eigenvalue problems, the study on the multigrid method is relatively limited.
-Xu and Zhou [30] first designed a two-grid method for the linear eigenvalue problem, which requires solving a small-scale eigenvalue problem on a coarse mesh and a large-scale boundary value problem on a fine mesh.
+Xu and Zhou [32] first designed a two-grid method for the linear eigenvalue problem.
+This algorithm requires solving a small-scale eigenvalue problem on a coarse mesh and a large-scale boundary value problem on a fine mesh.
 When the mesh sizes of the coarse mesh (H) and fine mesh (h) have an appropriate proportional relation $(H = \sqrt{h})$, the optimal estimate for the approximate solution can be derived.
-Later, Chen and Liu et al. [12] extended the two-grid method to solve nonlinear eigenvalue problems using specially selected coarse and fine meshes.
-However, owing to the strict constrains on the ratio (i.e., $H=\sqrt{h}$, the two-grid method only performs on two mesh levels and cannot be used in the multigrid sequence.
+Later, Chen and Liu et al. [13] extended the two-grid method to solve nonlinear eigenvalue problems using specially selected coarse and fine meshes.
+However, owing to the strict constrains on the ratio (i.e., $H = \sqrt{h}$), the two-grid method only performs on two mesh levels and cannot be used in the multigrid sequence.

 To solve the nonlinear eigenvalue problems via the multigrid technique, the Newton iteration is adopted.
-In this paper, the eigenvalue λ and eigenfunction u are treated as one element in a composed space $\mathbb{R} \times H^1_0(\Omega)$.
-Then, the nonlinear eigenvalue problem can be viewed as a special nonlinear equation defined in $\mathbb{R} \times H^1_0(\Omega)$.
-Next, based on the Newton iteration technique and a multigrid sequence, we simply solve a linear boundary value problem that defined for each layer of the multigrid sequence.
-Since solving the large-scale nonlinear eigenvalue problem is avoided, and the involved linearized boundary value problems can be solved quickly by many mature numerical algorithms, such as the classical multigrid method, the presented algorithm significantly improves the solving efficiency for nonlinear eigenvalue problems.
-The well-posedness for these linearized boundary value problems and the convergence for our entire algorithm has been rigorously analyzed in this paper.
+In this paper, the eigenvalue λ and eigenfunction u are treated as one element in a product space $\mathbb{R} \times H_0^1(\Omega)$.
+Then, the nonlinear eigenvalue equation can be viewed as a special nonlinear equation defined in $\mathbb{R} \times H_0^1(\Omega)$.
+Next, based on the Newton iteration technique, we simply solve a linear boundary value problem in each layer of the multigrid sequence.
+Solving the large-scale nonlinear eigenvalue problem is avoided in our algorithm.
+Besides, the involved linearized boundary value problems can be solved quickly by many mature numerical algorithms, such as the classical multigrid method.
+Hence, the presented algorithm can significantly improve the solving efficiency for nonlinear eigenvalue problems.
+The well-posedness for these linearized boundary value problems and the convergence for our entire algorithm have been rigorously analyzed in this paper.